 One of the biggest things you can do after you see one of our oral surgeons for surgery is to take care of your mouth properly.
 You may think that you should avoid hygiene altogether for an extended period of time after your procedure; however, you definitely don’t want to avoid proper oral hygiene—both for your sake and for the sake of others around you!

-Immediately after oral surgery, patients in Macomb should avoid direct contact with their surgical sites.
+Immediately after oral surgery, patients in Galesburg should avoid direct contact with their surgical sites.
 Some surgeries require a gentle rinse on the day of surgery, while others may allow the use of a soft bristle toothbrush to clean the unaffected teeth.
 Patients may also use a Waterpik to rinse debris from their mouth and flush out anything that may be trapped between their teeth.

 After the day of surgery, our oral surgeons ask patients to maintain traditional oral hygiene, while still being careful not to disrupt their surgical sites.
 Men and women should brush twice a day, floss and use an antibacterial mouthwash once a day, and attend post-op appointments required by our doctors.